Home » Economics, Education, Managing, Rock Climbing

 Get out there and find things you could fail at, calculate the risk, and choose the course of action that overcomes.

-8 Responses to “Failure – Go out and find it”
+9 thoughts on “Failure – Go out and find it

 PS Your Tiesto twitter comment got me.
 Adiago for strings gets me going.